Renormalization group analysis of superradiant growth of self-interacting axion cloud: Introduction

-Including the self-interaction of axion can cause dramatic effects on the axion cloud.
-The self-interaction of the axion is typically attractive, and thus when the axion cloud gets heavy enough, this attractive force would lead to a collapse of the axion cloud.
+Including the self-interaction of axion can have dramatic effects on the axion cloud.
+The self-interaction of the axion is typically attractive, and thus when an axion cloud gets heavy enough, this attractive force would lead to a collapse of the axion cloud.
 This collapse is called {\it bosenova} and a burst of gravitational waves is expected during the collapse~\cite{Arvanitaki:2010sy, Yoshino:2012kn, Yoshino:2015nsa}.
 These phenomena have attracted great interest owing to the possibility of their detection~\cite{Arvanitaki:2014wva, Brito:2017zvb}.
-To prepare for the future detection of axion clouds through observations of gravitational waves or astronomical observations of black holes, the precise analysis of the evolution of axion clouds is important.
+To prepare for the future detection of axion clouds through observations of gravitational waves or astronomical observations of black hole spins, precise analysis of the evolution of axion clouds is important.

-To do so, we have to correctly take into account the self-interaction of the axion.
+To do so, we must correctly take into account the self-interaction of the axion.
 Only a few works have discussed the self-interaction incisively.
 Numerical simulation~\cite{Yoshino:2012kn,Yoshino:2015nsa} and analytic treatment within the non-relativistic approximation~\cite{Arvanitaki:2010sy} were made to show that the self-interaction causes the bosenova.
 However, in the numerical simulations, there is a difficulty due to the huge hierarchy of time scales between the growth rate $\omega_I$ and the dynamical time scale $\omega_R$.
 In Refs.~\cite{Yoshino:2012kn,Yoshino:2015nsa}, they used a large amplitude axion cloud as the initial condition to overcome this problem.
 However, in a realistic scenario, an axion cloud starts to evolve with a small amplitude seeded by fluctuation.
-To answer the question of whether bosenova happens or not in a realistic case, adopting a particular configuration with a large amplitude as the initial condition would be difficult to justify.
-Also, the most interesting case, in which the growth rate is maximized, is in the relativistic regime, so that non-relativistic approximation would not be satisfactory.
+To answer the question of whether bosenova occurs in a realistic case, adopting a particular configuration with a large amplitude as the initial condition would be difficult to justify.
+Also, the most interesting case, in which the growth rate is maximized, is in the relativistic regime, so that the non-relativistic approximation would not be satisfactory.